-Skated in 76 games for Colorado during his first full NHL season, recording seven points (1g/6a)…Dressed in each of the final 75 games after sitting out six of the first seven contests…Was claimed off waivers from Los Angeles prior to the season on Sept.
+2013-14: Skated in 76 games for Colorado during his first full NHL season, recording seven points (1g/6a)…Dressed in each of the final 75 games to end the year…Was claimed off waivers from Los Angeles prior to the season on Sept.
 22…Recorded his first NHL point with an assist on Oct.
 4 vs. Nashville…Logged his first career fighting major on Dec.
 17 at Dallas (Alex Chiasson)…Scored his first NHL goal on Feb.
 1 vs. Buffalo…Signed a two-year contract extension through the 2015-16 season on Feb.
 27.

 2012-13: Served as Manchester’s team captain for the third season…Recorded 20 points (10g/10a) in 57 regular season games for the Monarchs…Also saw action in three AHL playoff contests…Finished his time in Manchester ranked third on the franchise’s all-time list in games played (341) and tied for seventh in points (151).

 2011-12: Finished tied for fourth on the Manchester Monarchs (AHL) in scoring with 41 points (17g/24a) in 72 games…Won the Ace Bailey Award as Manchester’s team MVP.

 2010-11: Was named team captain of the Monarchs…Tallied 35 points (14g/21a) in 63 games.

 2009-10: Appeared in one game for the Los Angeles Kings, making his NHL debut on March 2, 2010 at Dallas…Saw action in 66 regular season games and 12 playoff contests for Manchester.

 2008-09: Suffered a shoulder injury in training camp that limited him to 31 games with Manchester.